Revised 15/28 October 2013

 var WMZ D- As the type, except for the more cupped flower and the stronger Nutmeg fragrance.
 Probably from New Guinea.
 Add oyster shell.

-NEW megalantha, Turrill $30 for cutting - 1-1/2", salmon to rose pink, nearly flat (like patella); 5 - 20 in umbel; leaves medium sized, 2 to 4", shiny, on a scrambling, thin stemmed vine.
+megalantha, Turrill D - 1-1/2", salmon to rose pink, nearly flat (like patella); 5 - 20 in umbel; leaves medium sized, 2 to 4", shiny, on a scrambling, thin stemmed vine.
 Viti Levu Island, Fiji This was previously and erroneously listed as from Mt.
 Victoria, Viti Levu.

 HOYA MEGALANTHA, from Mt.
 Koroyanitu, Viti Levu,

-megalaster, Warb ex Schumann/Lauterbach D-1" dark maroon, partially closed flower; 6-10 in umbel; leaves and whole plant much like H macgillivrayi, except for the flower and wider leaves.
-This is a pretty-flowered scrambler but a slow growing vine for me.
+megalaster, Warb ex Schumann/Lauterbach D-1" dark maroon, partially closed flower; 6-10 in umbel; a slow growing vine with very dark, wide leaves..
 Papua New Guinea

-ssp. fraterna, T Green C- Same as type except for the beautiful up to l2", shiny, hard leaves; on a rampant vine (my plant is about 40 ft long).
+ssp. fraterna, T Green C- Flowers same as type.
+Difference is in the beautiful up to l2", shiny, hard leaves; on a rampant vine (my plant is about 40 ft long).
 Indonesia.
 This had been erroneously known as H. fraterna for over 100 years.
-Origin? probably Southern Philippines.
+Origin? (only the Shadow knows), probably Southern Philippines, Indonesia.
+Syn H. treubiana?

 memoria, Kloppenburg A- Flowers as lacunosa but red, with hooked lobes; leaves perfectly lanceolate, flat, silver flecked, on a handsome modest vine.
 Philippines Formerly H. gracilis